Nationals vs. Red Sox Player Props Betting Odds

 Meneses Stats

-- Joey Meneses has recorded 126 hits with 26 doubles, a triple, 11 home runs and 31 walks.
+- Joey Meneses has collected 126 hits with 26 doubles, a triple, 11 home runs and 32 walks.
 He has driven in 63 runs.

 Meneses Recent Games